 Dr. Luana Colloca

-is an NIH-funded principal investigator who has established an independent program of research on human pain modulation from both a mechanistic and translational viewpoint.
+is an MPower Distinguished professor and the Director of the Placebo Beyond Opinions Center.
+As an NIH-funded principal investigator, Dr Colloca has established an independent program of research on human pain modulation from both a mechanistic and translational viewpoint.
 Her team explores the role of neurobehavioral and genetic influences on a newly described model namely expectancy-induced analgesia, in patients suffering from chronic pain.

 During her time as an MD student, she discovered her passion for neuroscience while attending the course of neurophysiology, and therefore decided to pursue her path in research as a physician-scientist.
 She holds an MD, a PhD in Neuroscience and a master degree in Neuroethics from the University of Turin School of Medicine, Italy.
 She completed a post-doctoral training at the Brain Imaging Center at the Karolinska Institute, Stockholm, Sweden.